aquilesC/aquiles.me/content/parsing tags in markdown.md

-[[The Luhmann method]] suggests using tags for categorizing entries.
+[[Luhmann method]] suggests using tags for categorizing entries.
 I am not sure how I feel about it, but for sure it can help re-discover new notes based on a topic, following an apparently random jumping process.
 Therefore, to be able to include tags into notes without a fixed structure, I wanted to parse the markdown file and identify strings that start with a ``#``.
 The regex was inspired by the parses of [sublimeless](https://github.com/renerocksai/sublimeless_zk/blob/master/src/libzk2setevi/zkutils.py):

 ```python
 RE_TAGS = r"(#+([^#\s.,\/!$%\^&\*;{}\[\]'\"=`~()<>”\\]|:[a-zA-Z0-9])+)"